axeltechtips/Goblee/readme.md

 ## Requirements

 - Python 3.8 or higher
-- Bluetooth adapter compatible with BLE
+- Bluetooth adapter compatible with BLE or a BLE compatible bluetooth card (I believe most modern computers have BLE?)
 - Windows, macOS, or Linux with Bluetooth support

 ---